nicholas-l/nicholas-l/README.md

 -->
 </div>
 <div align="center">
-🇳🇿 A Kiwi exploring the world 🗺️, previously living in London 🇬🇧, now in Vancouver 🇨🇦
+🇳🇿 A Kiwi exploring the world 🗺️, previously living in London 🇬🇧 and Vancouver 🇨🇦
 </div>

 ## About